biru-ka2/vehicle-stopes-/README.md

-# vehicle-stopes-
+# vehicle-stopes
-vehicle stopes csv data file analysis using pandas  on jupyter notebook
+vehicle stopes csv data file analysis using python pandas library  on jupyter notebook this project is for data mining class